 - The market forces driving the evolution towards integrated technologies, and the implications for stakeholders across the ecosystem.

 - Why the new PP-0117 has the potential to improve everyone’s daily life by ensuring a crucial component within connected devices is fully secure.

 - How the PP-0117 demonstrates a high-level of security and is optimising the security evaluation process.
 The key differences with the Eurosmart PP-0084 will also be presented.

 - How the GSMA eUICC Security Assurance (eSA) Scheme leverages PP-0117 for integrated eUICC.

 - SoC makers

 How to register:

-The webinar will be held on Wednesday 1 February at 08:00 – 09:00 PST / 17:00 – 18:00 CET and include a live Q&A session during which attendees are invited to submit their questions.
-If you wish to attend this session, please register here.
+The webinar was held on Wednesday 1 February at 08:00 – 09:00 PST / 17:00 – 18:00 CET and included a live Q&A session during which attendees were invited to submit their questions.

 A recording of the webinar was also be streamed on Thursday 2 February at 09:00 – 10:00 CST / 12:00 – 13:00 AEDT to accommodate other time zones.